Rebecca Yowler is not only the assistant librarian for research and instruction in Seymour Library, but is al...

 A thorough transcript review following your admission

 Our registrar will individually review your academic record to make sure you get the appropriate credit for your previous work.
-At Knox, courses are typically 1 credit hour; you'll need 36 credit hours to graduate.
+At Knox, courses are typically one credit; you'll need 36 credits to graduate.
 Generally, credits transfer at .3 credits per semester hour and .2 credits per quarter hour.
-The maximum number of transfer credit hours we'll accept from a community college is 18; from other institutions, no more than 19 credit hours overall may be accepted.
+The maximum number of transfer credits we'll accept from a community college is 18; from other institutions, no more than 19 credits overall may be accepted.
 See our transfer credit policy for more details.

 One-on-one help planning the rest of your college experience